MarteXcoin-documentation/Documentation/governance/eight-steps.rst

    address, or to change the payment address after the proposal is posted to the blockchain.

 #.
-To avoid accusations of favouritism and inside trading, Dash Core
+To avoid accusations of favouritism and inside trading, MarteX Core
    cannot promote your proposal for you.
 If your proposal is an integration, reach out to the business development team in advance.
    Once your product is live, it may be possible to announce it from